eclipsesource/play-json-schema-validator/README.md

 This is a JSON schema (draft v4) validation library for Scala based on Play's JSON library and the [unified validation library](https://github.com/jto/validation).

-If you have any issues, feature requests etc, please don't hesistate to [file an issue](https://github.com/eclipsesource/play-json-schema-validator/issues/new).
+If you experience any issues or have feature requests etc., please don't hesistate to [file an issue](https://github.com/eclipsesource/play-json-schema-validator/issues/new).
 Thanks!

 ## Installation